Zomat/knx-telegram/README.md

 This project was inspired by the need for a simple and efficient way to create KNX frames for Switch and Dimmer DPTs.

 # Contact
-If you have any questions or inquiries, you can reach us at mateusz.zolisz@gmail.com.
+If you have any questions or inquiries, you can reach me at mateusz.zolisz@gmail.com.

 Happy hacking!